SalvatoreRa/tutorial/artificial intelligence/resources/README.md

 # Tools

+A list of some useful tools that can be needed in different contexts.

 | Link | description |
 | --------- | ------ |
 |  [NN drawer](http://alexlenail.me/NN-SVG/LeNet.html) | Draw online your neural network architechture |